OscV12/iod-2025-03-10-se/Module1/LabExercises/Lab 8/README.md

 The function should be invoked whenever the user clicks the "Roll Dice" button.

-                         //Simple Storyboard of the User Using the System\\
+                         //Storyboard of the User Using the System\\

 Step 1: Landing Page
-User opens the webpage (e.g., in a browser).
+User opens the webpage.

-The page shows a header with the title "Tabletop Dice Roller".
+The page shows a header with the title "DevsInc Dice Roller".

-A dropdown menu allows the user to select the dice type (D6, D10, or D20).
+A dropdown menu allows the user to select the dice type (D4, D6, D8, D10, D12 or D20).

 A "Roll Dice" button is visible.